-The written request shall include the following information:
+The request shall include the following information:

-- 1. The reason for the request: - a.
-Denied identification, evaluation or educational placement of persons who, because of disability need or are believed to need special instruction or related services; - b.
-Placed in a setting which is not the least restrictive environment; - c.
-Denied appropriate services due to inaccessibility of programs; - d.
-Denied accommodations and/or modification to regular education program because of identified disability; - e.
-Denied participation in extracurricular or nonacademic activities because of a disability. - 2.
+- 1. The reason for the request - Denied identification, evaluation or educational placement of persons who, because of disability need or are believed to need special instruction or related services and/or the provision of FAPE - b.
+Placed in a setting which is not the least restrictive environment - c.
+Denied appropriate services due to inaccessibility of programs - d.
+Denied accommodations and/or modification to regular education program because of identified disability - e.
+Denied participation in extracurricular or nonacademic activities because of a disability - 2.
 A suitable time for the hearing: morning, afternoon, evening - 3.
 Two (2) possible dates for the hearing - 4.
 A statement as to whether you prefer the hearing to be closed or open

-Upon receipt of the Due Process Request, the Section 504 Coordinator will forward it to one of the impartial district officials on the approved district official list.
-The impartial district official will then advise both parties of the date, time and location of the hearing.
+Upon receipt of the Due Process Request, the Section 504 Coordinator will forward it to one of the impartial Hearing Officers on the approved Hearing Officer List.
+The impartial Hearing Officer will then advise both parties of the date, time and location of the hearing.

-The hearing must be held no less than fifteen (15) days and no more than thirty (30) days from the time the request for the hearing is submitted, unless the parent/guardian agrees otherwise, or the district official grants a continuance at the request of one of the parties.
+The hearing must be held no less than fifteen (15) days and no more than thirty (30) days from the time the request for the hearing is submitted, unless the parent/guardian agrees otherwise, or the Hearing Officer grants a continuance at the request of one of the parties.

-School System's Responsibilities:
+School System's Responsibilities

-- The school will provide a location for the hearing. - The cost of the impartial district official and court reporter will be paid by the school system.
-The school system will provide the parents with a copy of the hearing transcript at no cost to the parent. - The school system will allow the student to remain in his/her present placement until after the hearing; unless the parents agree that a change in placement would be best for the student. - The school system must inform the parent of any free or low cost legal services or other relevant services available in the area. - If a parent/guardian is represented by a licensed attorney at the due process hearing, she/he must inform the district's Section 504 Coordinator and the appointed district official of that fact, in writing, at least seven (7) days prior to the hearing date.
+- · The school will provide a location for the hearing. - The cost of the impartial Hearing Officer and court reporter will be paid by the school system.
+The school system will provide the parents with a copy of the hearing transcript at no cost to the parent. - The school system will allow the child to remain in his/her present placement until after the hearing; unless the parents agree that a change in placement would be best for the child. - The school system must inform the parent of any free or low cost legal services or other relevant services available in the area

+If a parent/guardian is represented by a licensed attorney at the due process hearing, she/he must inform the District's Section 504 Coordinator and the appointed Hearing Officer of that fact, in writing, at least (7) days prior to the hearing date.

-Before the Hearing:
+Before the Hearing

-- All exhibits to be presented at the hearing shall be exchanged between the school system and the parents at least five (5) days prior to the hearing. - The school system must allow the parent to examine the student's records and make copies if requested.
+- All exhibits to be presented at the hearing shall be exchanged between the school system and the parents at least five (5) days prior to the hearing. - The school system must allow the parent to examine the child's records and make copies if requested.

-During the Hearing:
+During the Hearing

-- The parent(s) and the school system may be represented by legal counsel. - The parent(s) may present and cross-examine witnesses who know who know about the student's disability. - The student may be present at the hearing. - After the impartial district official has heard the case, he/she will give a written decision. - The impartial district official understands what the law requires for students with special needs.
+- The parent(s) and the school system may be represented by legal counsel. - The parent(s) may present and cross-examine witnesses who know about the child's disability. - The child may be present at the hearing. - After the impartial Hearing Officer has heard the case, he/she will give a written decision. - The impartial Hearing Officer understands what the law requires for children with special needs.

-After the Hearing:
+After the Hearing